PREVIOUS: Emotional Maturity

 • punished us unfairly or unnecessarily

-• ignored or belittled our skills & gifts (often out of jealousy)
+• ignored or belittled our skills & gifts (often from jealousy)

-• physically hurt us (abused for not being perfect – or just being there)
+• physically hurt us (abused for not being perfect – or just for being there)

 • expected too much of us (be a little adult, take care of them…)